olanti-p/Cataclysm-TLG/doc/TRANSLATING_MOD.md

 └── your_mod_content.json
 ````

-When the player plays the Russian version of Cataclysm DDA, the Russian translation of your mod in `lang/mo/ru/LC_MESSAGES/demo.mo` is automatically loaded, and the player will see translated text in Russian in the game.
+When the player plays the Russian version of Cataclysm TLG, the Russian translation of your mod in `lang/mo/ru/LC_MESSAGES/demo.mo` is automatically loaded, and the player will see translated text in Russian in the game.